• Home

 Browse the GhostlyShare docs

-The GitHub wiki explains installation, app detection, link readiness, custom domains, Windows and Linux differences, and checks to perform if a local app does not appear.
+The GitHub wiki explains installation, app detection, link readiness, traffic statistics, password protection, link lifetime, rate limits, custom domains, Windows and Linux differences, and checks for missing local apps.

 Begin